SDG 13 - Strategic Initiatives

 - Northern Mesonet Project: Aims to create a central repository of publicly available weather data with new algorithms to automate detection of severe and extreme weather.

-- The Centre for Multi-hazard Risk and Resilience: An interdisciplinary research hub dedicated to addressing the challenges posed by natural hazards and disasters.
+- Centre for Multi-hazard Risk and Resilience: An interdisciplinary research hub dedicated to addressing the challenges posed by natural hazards and disasters.
 Through collaboration with industry, government, and academia, the CMRR develops innovative solutions to mitigate the impact of extreme events, particularly in a changing climate, and seeks to become a leading centre for disaster risk reduction.

-- The Institute for Catastrophic Loss Reduction: In an effort to support local governments in their climate adaptation initiatives, ICLR has launched several initiatives:
+- Institute for Catastrophic Loss Reduction: In an effort to support local governments in their climate adaptation initiatives, ICLR has launched several initiatives:

 - Resilience in Recovery Program focuses on rebuilding after major losses with climate-resilient homes and infrastructure and ensures long-term sustainability and preparedness for future challenges.